MrRafael-dev/as-misc/assembly/web/README.md

 write bindings for a given runtime, or use a specific runtime which already does this.

 For this guide, no host bindings will be written.
-Everything will be sent and received through primitive types (e.g. `string`, `number`), which *AssemblyScript* already offer by default.
-As long as we provide structures made of just it's primitive types, we should be able to send and receive data between them without much trouble.
+Everything will be sent and received on a way which *AssemblyScript* can already do by default.
+As long as our structures are simple enough, we should be able to send and receive data between them without much trouble.

 ```typescript
 /** AssemblyScript */